jlevy/og-equity-compensation/README.md

 Long-term capital gains are what you make from selling assets, such as stock, a business, a house, or land, that you held for more than a year.
-Although this topic is 💰[not without controversy](https://www.wsj.com/articles/how-should-capital-gains-be-taxed-1425271052), the general idea is, if you are selling something you’ve owned for a long time, you can be taxed a lower rate.
+Although this topic is 💰[not without controversy](https://www.wsj.com/articles/how-should-capital-gains-be-taxed-1425271052), the general idea is that if you’re selling something you’ve owned for a long time, you can be taxed a lower rate.

 All these rates
 [have evolved over time](https://www.taxpolicycenter.org/briefing-book/how-are-capital-gains-taxed)